jusiro/PEFT-MedVLMs/tutorials/README.md

-### Foundation models for medical imaging: Hands on!
+### Foundation models for medical imaging: Hands-on!

-This project includes required codebase for an **introductory hands-on sesion on vision-language foundation models for medical image analysis**.
-Also, we include the particular details for Datasets prepation in this file (***see below***).
+This project includes the required codebase for an **introductory hands-on session on vision-language foundation models for medical image analysis**.
+Also, we include the particular details for Datasets preparation in this file (***see below***).

 ## Overview

-**Foundation models are large-scale networks, pre-trained on large, heterogeneus sources, which can be efficeintly adapted to a variety of downstream tasks**.
+**Foundation models are large-scale networks, pre-trained on large, heterogeneous sources, which can be efficiently adapted to various downstream tasks**.

 In particular, this tutorial is focused on **vision specialized medical foundation models**.
-This is, **modality-specialized** pre-trained networks.
+These are, **modality-specialized** pre-trained networks.
 For example, we will work over models pre-trained uniquely on histology data.
-Such specialized vision models provide specially efficient transferability to new tasks/datasets.
+Such specialized vision models provide especially efficient transferability to new tasks/datasets.
 For example, they can be adapted using only **few labeled** examples (so-called **shots**), and requiring **minimal parameter tuning**.

-In this tutorial, due to the large resources required for pre-trained, **we will focus on the adaptation stage**.
+In this tutorial, due to the large resources required for pre-training, **we will focus on the adaptation stage**.
 Nevertheless, we will introduce toy examples to introduce the student to typical losses and pipelines employed.
-Regarding the adaptation, **you will learn how to archieve state-of-the-art performance on your image classification dataset employing minimum data and computing resources by leveraging recently introduced vision-language foundation models**.
+Regarding the adaptation, **you will learn how to achieve state-of-the-art performance on your image classification dataset employing minimum data and computing resources by leveraging recently introduced vision-language foundation models**.

 ### Index